Why Do People Use Telegram? The US Is Missing Out

 Why do people use Telegram instead of WhatsApp?

-Telegram offers larger groups (200,000 members vs. 1,024), 2 GB file sharing, public channels, bots, and a standalone desktop app that works without a phone.
-WhatsApp has better default encryption, but Telegram wins on features for creators, communities, and anyone who needs more than basic messaging.
+Telegram offers larger groups (200,000 members vs. 1,024), 2 GB file sharing, unlimited-subscriber channels, bots, and a standalone desktop app that works without a phone.
+WhatsApp has stronger default encryption, but Telegram wins on features for creators, communities, and anyone who needs more than basic messaging.

-Telegram has roughly 27 million active users in the US as of 2025, about 8-9% of the population.
+Telegram has roughly 27 million active users in the US, about 8-9% of the population.
 That is small compared to iMessage or WhatsApp, but growing fast.
-Crypto communities, news channels, and creators monetizing paid channels are driving most of the new US adoption.
+Crypto communities, independent news channels, and creators running paid Telegram channels are driving most of the new US adoption in 2026.

 Can you make money on Telegram?

 Yes.
-Creators earn revenue through paid channel access, ad revenue sharing, sponsored posts, and digital product sales.
+Creators earn through paid channel access, Telegram Stars tips, sponsored posts, and digital product sales.
 A niche channel with even a few hundred engaged members can generate meaningful income.
 Tools like Paprika handle paid access automatically so creators focus on content instead of chasing payments.

 Is Telegram safe to use?

-Telegram encrypts all data in transit and offers end-to-end encrypted secret chats.
-Standard cloud chats are encrypted between your device and Telegram servers but are not end-to-end encrypted by default.
-For most users, the security model is solid.
-Enable two-factor authentication and use secret chats when you need maximum privacy.
+Telegram encrypts all data in transit and offers end-to-end encrypted Secret Chats with self-destruct timers and screenshot blocking.
+Standard cloud chats are server-encrypted but not end-to-end by default.
+Enable two-factor authentication and use Secret Chats when you need maximum privacy.

 Damjan Malis